mschoeffel/Spring-Hibernate/src/spring/REST/README.md

 #### 60.

 In the `SimplePojoJsonRestSetup` directory is a simple setup for a REST service, that returns a Json string automatically generated from Pojo via Jenkins.
 Spring REST and Jenkins will do this automatically when you want to return a Object as REST Service.
 To get it working just use the pom.xml from below to build a Maven project and copy the folder.
-Maybe you have to mark some directories as source and then just call `localhost:8080/api/students` and you will get a Json string containing all three student objects.
+Maybe you have to mark some directories and change the `DemoAppConfig` component scan package and then just call `localhost:8080/api/students` and you will get a Json string containing all three student objects.

 pom.xml:
 ```xml